Martinique New York on Broadway, Curio Collection by Hilton: 1910s to 1930s

 The Metropolitan Life Insurance Company foreclosed on a mortgage loan for the Martinique in December 1931, claiming that the hotel's owners had not made mortgage payments for two years.
 A foreclosure auction for the hotel was scheduled for May 1933.
 The same month, Metropolitan Life bid $500,000, taking ownership of the building and most of the site.
 Metropolitan Life also took over the previous owners' lease of a 39 ft parcel of land on Broadway, which had belonged to Mary J. George.
-Metropolitan Life hired Francis Keally in 1936 to design a renovation of the ground-floor restaurant, converting part of the restaurant into a bar.
+Metropolitan Life hired Francis Keally in 1936 to design a renovation of the ground-floor restaurant.
+Part of the restaurant became a bar, and the Broadway cafe and main restaurant received classical decorations and air conditioning.
+These renovations, along with the ongoing replacement of the Sixth Avenue elevated line with the Sixth Avenue subway nearby, were expected to increase visitation to the area.
 George Bernard, a retired women's apparel dealer, acquired the plot of land on Broadway from the executor of Mary George's estate in 1937 for $152,000.